isc-projects/kea/doc/guide/hooks-radius.rst

 Two services are supported:

--  ``access`` - the authentication service
+-  ``access`` - the authentication service.

--  ``accounting`` - the accounting service
+-  ``accounting`` - the accounting service.

 Configuration of services is divided into two parts:

--  servers that define RADIUS servers the library is expected to contact.
+-  Servers that define RADIUS servers that the library is expected to contact.
 Each server may have the following items specified:

-   -  ``name``, which specifies the IP address of the server (it is possible to use a name which will be resolved, but it is not recommended).
+   -  ``name`` - specifies the IP address of the server (it is possible to use a name which will be resolved, but it is not recommended).

-   -  ``port`` (default RADIUS authentication or accounting service), which specifies the UDP port of the server.
+   -  ``port`` (default RADIUS authentication or accounting service) - specifies the UDP port of the server.
 Note that the FreeRADIUS client library by default uses ports 1812 (authorization) and 1813 (accounting).
 Some server implementations use 1645 (authorization) and 1646 (accounting).
-You may use the "port" parameter to adjust as needed.
+The "port" parameter may be used to adjust as needed.

-   -  ``secret``, which authenticates messages.
+   -  ``secret`` - authenticates messages.

    There may be up to eight servers.
 Note that when no server is specified, the service is disabled.

--  attributes which define additional information that the Kea server will send to a RADIUS server.
+-  Attributes which define additional information that the Kea server will send to a RADIUS server.
 The parameter must be identified either by a name or type.
 Its value can be specified in one of three possible ways: data (which defines a plain text value), raw (which defines the value in hex), or expr (which defines an expression, which will be evaluated for each incoming packet independently).

-   -  ``name`` of the attribute.
+   -  ``name`` - the name of the attribute.

-   -  ``type`` of the attribute.
+   -  ``type`` - the type of the attribute.
 Either the type or the name must be provided, and the attribute must be defined in the dictionary.

-   -  ``data`` is the first of three ways to specify the attribute content.
+   -  ``data`` - the first of three ways to specify the attribute content.
 The data entry is parsed by the FreeRADIUS library, so values defined in the dictionary of the attribute may be used.

-   -  ``raw`` is the second of three ways to specify the attribute content; it specifies the content in hexadecimal.
+   -  ``raw`` - the second of three ways to specify the attribute content; it specifies the content in hexadecimal.
 Note that it does not work with integer-content attributes (date, integer, and IPv4 address); a string-content attribute (string, IPv6 address, and IPv6 prefix) is required.

-   -  ``expr`` is the last way to specify the attribute content.
+   -  ``expr`` - the last way to specify the attribute content.
 It specifies an evaluation expression which must return a not-empty string when evaluated with the DHCP query packet.
 Currently this is restricted to the access service.